Directors of Public Health

 Prof Ashton was appointed Director of Public Health for Liverpool City Council in April 2020 in a joint appointment with the University of Liverpool, where he is an Honorary Professor in the Department of Public Health and Policy.

-Matt is the chair of the Association of Directors of Public Health (ADPH) policy advisory group on healthy places, as well as being the chair of the Faculty of Public Health special interest group for health improvement.
 Matt is also the lead Director of Public Health for the Liverpool City Region Violence Reduction Partnership, and for Food Active, a healthy weight programme delivered by the Health Equalities Group, and commissioned by local authority public health teams, NHS organisations, and Public Health England teams at both regional and national level.

 • Professor Helen Bromley